 This ordinance is quite sensitive to and supportive of healthy bird populations.
-Although this became a county-wide ordinance, the original motivation for it came from residents in the City of Stevens Point.
+Although this became a county-wide ordinance, the original motivation for it came from residents in the City of Stevens Point, namely those from ALAS.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-The Aldo Leopold Chapter of the National Audubon Society has coordinated nest box programs for elementary schools for the past 11 years.
+The Aldo Leopold Chapter of the National Audubon Society has coordinated nest box programs for elementary schools for the past 12 years.
 In Stevens Point, one has been McKinley School (see earlier comments).
-In 2015 we added yet another Stevens Point elementary school, Madison.
+In 2015 we added yet another Stevens Point elementary school, Madison and in 2019, added McDill School.
 The students at these schools are given an orientation session in preparation for the season.
-For 5-7 weeks they then investigate 8 nest boxes (donated by ALAS) and record the contents.
+For 5-7 weeks they then investigate 6-8 nest boxes (donated by ALAS) and record the contents.
 They are able to observe nest building, egg laying and chick hatching.
 They are taught how to handle chicks and dispel the myth that human smells cause the parents to abandon the chicks.
-This program has been very well received by the students, their teachers and their parents (Document8).
+This program has been very well received by the students, their teachers and their parents (Document11a).

 The mission of the Central Wisconsin Children’s Museum (CWCM) is to provide a family-based discovery place where children and adults can play and explore together to strengthen confidence, capabilities and creativity through hands-on investigation.

-In 2013, the Aldo Leopold Audubon Society developed the following initiatives with the CWCM, initiatives that served 23,294 people in 2018:
+In 2013, the Aldo Leopold Audubon Society developed the following initiatives with the CWCM, initiatives that served over 20,000 people in 2019:

 Bird Books for Children: Purchase of 30+ books. ($250 ALAS donation).